chainloop-dev/chainloop/docs/docs/getting-started/attestation-crafting.md

 ## Crafting our first attestation locally

-To create an attestation two things are required, the Chainloop crafting tool and an [API token](/reference/operator/api-tokens).
+To create an attestation two things are required, the Chainloop crafting tool and an [API Token](/reference/operator/api-tokens).

 The crafting tool is currently bundled within Chainloop command line tool.
 To install it just follow the [installation](installation) instructions.

-The API_TOKEN was created during the [previous step](./workflow-definition#api-token-creation) and it's required during all the stages of the crafting process.
+The API Token was created during the [previous step](./workflow-definition#api-token-creation) and it's required during all the stages of the crafting process.
 It can be provided via the `--token` flag or the `$CHAINLOOP_TOKEN` environment variable.

 ```bash
 $ export CHAINLOOP_TOKEN=deadbeef